SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 ![boomi-connect](img/boomi-connect.gif "boomi-connect")

-Positive
+> aside positive
-: It is good practice to add a Stop Shape at the end of your process that provides the ability to terminate the data flow in the a process path
+> It is good practice to add a Stop Shape at the end of your process that provides the ability to terminate the data flow in the a process path

 ![stop](img/stop.png "stop")

-Positive
+> aside positive
-: Don't forget to Save and close!
+> Don't forget to Save and close!

 ## Send and receive messages!